There are many components of a UV system presented below:

 • High processing rates are required.

 • Low pressure amalgam lamps: they use a mercury amalgam alloy to control the vapor pressure.
-Through a slightly different process than other lamps, they can produce up to three times the UV-C power of a standard low pressure lamp of the same length.
+Thanks to a slightly different process than other lamps, they can produce up to three times the UV-C power of a standard low-pressure lamp of the same length.
 They are mainly used in more commercial applications or for regulatory requirements, depending on the type of microbiological contamination to be treated.

-• Medium pressure lamps: they produce a wider spectrum of UVC (from 200 to 400 nm) and have a much higher power than low pressure lamps.
-Medium-pressure lamp reactors are also significantly more compact, which is a clear advantage for high flow rates compared to low-pressure UVC systems.
+• Medium-pressure lamps: they generate a wider spectrum of UVC (from 200 to 400 nm) and have a significantly higher power than low-pressure lamps.
+Reactors with medium-pressure bulbs are also significantly more compact, which has a clear advantage for large flow rates compared to low-pressure UVC systems.
 However, compared to low pressure lamps, medium pressure lamps are not particularly good producers of useful germicidal wavelengths.
-Medium pressure lamps usually convert as little as 10% of their input power into usable UV-C, while low pressure amalgam lamps can be up to 40% efficient.
+Medium-pressure lamps typically only convert up to 10% of their input power into usable UV-C, while low-pressure amalgam lamps can be up to 40% efficient.

 For the glass that constitutes the structure of the lamp, different types exist on the market:

-• Smooth glass, which is less expensive, but will fade over time, reducing its UVC transmission efficiency.
+• Soft glass, less expensive, but fades over time, which decreases its UVC transmission efficiency.

 • quartz glass, harder and less likely to break